Surrey County Council’s Corporate Parenting Board and Strategy

 • It sets out our vision and high aspirations for our children

-• It shows how we plan to achieve our aims
+• It shows how we plan to achieve our a

-• It explains how we will fulfil our corporate parenting responsibilities to all our children and young people in care and care leavers
+• It explains how we will fulfill our corporate parenting responsibilities to all our children and young people in care and care leavers